-Officially known as Annual Best Tariff Notifications (ABTNs), out of contract notifications will ensure that every mobile phone and broadband provider communicates regularly with customers who are out of their initial contract to remind them that they don’t have to stay on the same tariff.
+Officially known as Annual Best Tariff Notifications (ABTNs), out-of-contract notifications mean that every mobile phone and broadband provider has to communicate regularly with customers who are out of their initial contract to remind them that they don’t have to stay on the same tariff.

-Some 20 million out-of-contract customers will receive their first notification from providers within 12 months of the launch date, 15th February 2020.
-From then on, each customer not subject to a fixed commitment period will receive one notification per year.
+Some 20 million out-of-contract customers should have received their first notification from providers on 15 February 2020.
+From the date of the first notification, each customer not subject to a fixed commitment period will start to receive one notification per year.

-Ofcom, the telecoms industry regulators, have put together the following items that legally must be included in your notifications:
+Ofcom, the telecoms industry regulators, has put together the following items that legally must be included in your notifications:

-- Other contracts you have with that provider & their end dates (where termination of one would impact the other)
+Other contracts you have with that provider and their end dates (where termination of one would impact the other)

 In 2018, Citizens Advice estimated that four million people in the UK were overcharged for handsets they'd already paid off, totalling £490 million in charges.
 2017 was a similar case, with customers often paying up to £450 a year after they’d paid off the cost of their phones.

 In the past, despite pressure to do otherwise, mobile phone carriers were under no obligation to make their customers aware or refund them any overcharged fees.